-If focus groups were infallible every political party would be a winner; every movie would be a blockbuster; every toothpaste would be recommended by 9 out of 10 dentists.
-Dilbert creator Scott Adams described focus groupers as yokels thrilled that somebody asked their opinion and gave them a free lunch all on the same day.
+If focus groups were infallible every candidate would be a winner, every movie would be a blockbuster, every toothpaste would be recommended by 9 out of 10 dentists.
+Dilbert creator Scott Adams described focus groupers as people thrilled that somebody asked their opinion and gave them a free lunch at the same time.
 “There are actually some people who admitted in focus groups that they would sometimes taste soap,” he wrote.

 “Renown was larger than the reality,” he writes.
-Political fixers – ad men, pollsters, marketers – “understood how it advanced their purposes to be seen, not as fallible human beings, but as men operating a superhuman ‘machine’.”
-Big Blue Machine documents the rise and fall of Dalton Camp, the ultimate Tory fixer who aspired to become prime minister, or at least control one, and instead spent his twilight years cranking out columns for the Toronto Star.
+Political fixers, ad men, pollsters and marketers “understood how it advanced their purposes to be seen, not as fallible human beings, but as men operating a superhuman ‘machine.’”
+Big Blue Machine documents the rise and fall of Dalton Camp, the ultimate Tory fixer who aspired to become prime minister or at least control one, and instead spent his twilight years cranking out columns for the Toronto Star.
 “He had not become the hero he’d envisaged himself to be,” Boyer notes.

-Still, the folk tales of fixers’ infallibility persists.
-Practitioners delight in he-man vernacular, describing themselves as “war-roomers” and “ass-kickers”.
+Folk tales of fixers’ infallibility persist.
+Practitioners delight in he-man vernacular, describing themselves as “war-roomers” and “ass-kickers.”
 The effect is occasionally pathetic.
-Boyer recounts that Camp became an avid reader of “ground-breaking books from the United States on psychology, advertising, mass communication and techniques for altering patterns of human behaviour”.
+Boyer recounts that Camp became an avid reader of “ground-breaking books from the United States on psychology, advertising, mass communication and techniques for altering patterns of human behaviour.”
 Presumably none of Camp’s rivals owned a library card.

 “Winston Churchill became a lifelong hero to Dalton, but in Canada nobody came close to his exceptional attributes,” Boyer notes.
 “Over time, disappointment blunted Camp’s impulse to look for greatness in others.”